You've arrived at TechRadar's list of the scariest movies to stream right now, so strap in tight.

-When compiling our best horror movies list, the same question kept coming up: what constitutes a good horror movie?
+When putting together our best horror movies list, the same question kept coming up: what makes a good horror movie?

-For us, a good horror movie is one that latches onto your deepest, primal fears, pokes and prods at your psyche, strangles you with fear and raises your heart rate to palpitation levels.
+For us, a good horror movie is one that latches onto your deepest, primal fears, pokes and prods at your psyche, strangles you with fear, raises your heart rate to palpitation levels, and then some.

-These types of horror movies are rare, and that is what makes them so special.
+These types of horror movies are rare, and that's what makes them so special.
 Read on to see some classics of the genre.

 Paranormal Activity: Ghost Dimension |Scream | Poltergeist| Exorcist | Drag Me To Hell | An American Werewolf in London | Wolf Creek | Train To Busan | Sinister | I Saw The Devil | The Babadook | Insidious | Would You Rather | February | Hush | Let Me In | 30 Days of Night | Paranormal Activity | Creep (2014) | The Exorcism of Emily Rose | It Follows | Blair Witch | Under The Shadow | The Cabin in the Woods | Bone Tomahawk | The Descent